 Thousands of years ago, the mammals of Southeast Asia, including the Asian elephant, Indochinese tiger, wild water buffalo, and Asian black bear, discovered the most efficient travel routes across Indochina’s Annamese Cordillera.
 These species also first located the mountain passes that later connected northern and central Vietnam with Laos and Cambodia; and they found the best places to ford the area’s boulder-strewn streams and rivers.
-After centuries of use, Southeast Asia’s mammals deepened and widened a few trails into veritable superhighways.
+By the nineteenth century, mammals had deepened and widened a few trails into veritable highways.

-When the people we now refer to collectively as the Montagnards first entered the Annamese Cordillera after fleeing from the Han and Kinh/Viet padi states, they adopted the long-established mammalian trail network as their own.
+When the Montagnards first entered the Annamese Cordillera after fleeing from the Han and Kinh/Viet padi states, they adopted the long-established mammalian trail network as their own.

-French anthropologist Georges Condominas, who lived among the Mnong in the village of Sar Luk (40km northwest of Dalat) in the late 1940s, confirmed that Montagnard trails followed the contours of watersheds – just like the older mammalian trail network.
-He wrote, “…the traditional paths that do connect villages are still the most heavily travelled.
+In the late 1940s, French anthropologist Georges Condominas lived among the Mnong in the village of Sar Luk, forty kilometers northwest of Dalat.
+Condominas confirmed that Montagnard trails, like the older mammalian trails, followed the contours of watersheds.
+He wrote, “…the traditional paths that do connect villages are still the most heavily traveled.
 They are narrow, and whenever possible they run along valley floors….”

-Sar Luk’s location gave its residents the ability to monitor human traffic going into and out of the ecologically-rich Mei and Upper Kroong river valleys.
+Sar Luk’s location also gave its residents the ability to control the ecologically-rich Mei and Upper Kroong river valleys.
 No other competing group of hunter-gatherers or swidden agriculturalists could access the Mei or Upper Kroong without first passing the Mnong stronghold at Sar Luk.

-Montagnard trails and village sites played an important military role in the Second Indochina War.
-Communist forces used the old routes to transport men and materials from North Vietnam into South Vietnam.
-Overtime, these infiltration routes became known as the Ho Chi Minh Trail.
+Montagnard trails and village sites played an important military role in the Vietnam War.
+Communist forces used segments of the ancient trail network to transport men and materials from North Vietnam into South Vietnam.
+Overtime, these infiltration routes became known collectively as the Ho Chi Minh Trail.

-In the early and mid-1960’s, U.S. Army Special Forces built dozens of outposts next to Montagnard villages in the Central Highlands.
-These outposts, and the men stationed behind their fortifications, were supposed to disrupt North Vietnamese and Vietcong infiltration into South Vietnam.
+In the early and mid-1960s, U.S. Army Special Forces built dozens of outposts next to Montagnard villages.
+These outposts, and the men stationed behind their fortifications, were supposed to interdict North Vietnamese and Vietcong troops entering South Vietnam.
 Unfortunately for the Americans, the large number of Montagnard trails, in conjunction with adverse weather, difficult terrain, and dense jungle, made it impossible for the Green Berets and their Montagnard allies to halt more than a fraction of Communist infiltration into South Vietnam.